Rajkumar-195/Rajkumar-195/README.md

 # Welcome to My GitHub Profile! 👋

 <!-- About Me -->
-As a graduate in Computer Science Engineering with expertise in developing dynamic applications, I am proficient in React.js and Node.js. and also have experience in server-side programming and API integration, along with hands-on experience in building projects.
+As a graduate in Computer Science Engineering with expertise in developing dynamic applications, I am proficient in React.js and Node.js and have experience in server-side programming and API integration, along with hands-on experience in building projects.

 - 🌱 **Engineering Graduate:** Equipped with a solid foundation in web development.
 - 📈 **Continuous Learner:** Always eager to advance my skills and develop cutting-edge applications.